-The Southeastern Wisconsin Regional Planning Commission proposes to establish two indirect cost allocation plans for calendar year 2013.
-One plan pertains to administrative costs, with such costs to be allocated to+ all projects in the Commission's planning programs on the basis of a percentage of salaries and attendant fringe benefits directly charged to such projects.
-The second plan pertains to costs associated with developing, maintaining, and operating the Commission's regional geographic information system, with such costs to be allocated to selected projects in the Commission's regional planning programs on the basis of a percentage of salaries and attendant fringe benefits directly charged to such projects.
+The Southeastern Wisconsin Regional Planning Commission proposes to establish two indirect cost allocation plans for calendar year 2014.
+One plan pertains to administrative costs, with such costs to be allocated to all projects in the Commission's planning programs on the basis of a percentage of salary costs directly charged to such project.
+The second plan pertains to fringe benefit costs.
+These costs include: 1) annual leave, sick leave, holidays, and other similar benefits paid to employees during periods of authorized absences from the job; and 2) employer contributions or expenses for social security, unemployment compensation, and employee life, health, disability, and pension plans.
 These cost allocation plans have been prepared in accordance with the principles set forth in U.S. Office of Management and Budget Circular A-87.

-INDIRECT COST ALLOCATION PLAN-ADMINISTRATIVE COSTS
+ADMINISTRATIVE COST ALLOCATION PLAN

 The costs included in this plan are administrative in nature and cannot be readily assignable to specific work programs and projects.
 Accordingly, such costs have been determined to benefit all Commission planning projects.
-These costs are to be charged to all projects on a basis of percentage of salaries and attendant fringe benefits directly charged to all projects.
-The Commission computes actual fringe benefit costs and does not use a fringe benefit rate.
+These costs are to be charged to all projects on a basis of percentage of salary costs directly charged to all projects.

 The following is an estimate of administrative indirect costs and an administrative indirect cost rate.
-Specifically included within the category below entitled "Administrative Salaries with Fringe Benefits" are the salary and expense costs of the Commission's Executive Director.
 The indirect cost rate is used only for budgeting and work program planning purposes.
 Actual cumulative year-to-date costs incurred in the administrative indirect cost categories are used as the basis for invoicing such costs to all funding agencies.
 Final administrative costs will be subject to the Commission's annual single audit.